flabbergast/eagle/README.md

 These are basic breakouts for some ARM chips.
 Minimal (recommended) extra parts.
 For photos and some comments see [this post](https://flabbergast.github.io/posts/arm-breakouts/).

+## blackmagic-hw

+A variation on [Black Magic Probe] Mini V1, based off of [Richard Meadows' variation](https://github.com/richardeoin/blackmagic-hardware/).
+See README in the subdirectory for more info.

 [AVR stick]: http://matrixstorm.com/avr/avrstick/